ashesi-SE/advising-system/README.md

 #### 1) Students are properly assigned advisers appropriate with where they are in Ashesi.
 #### 2) That meetings between advisers and students happen according to policy.
 #### 3) There is continuity of information about the content of the meeting between advisee and student.

+## Wiki
+Here is a link to our wiki page: https://github.com/ashesi-SE/advising-system/wiki